courselabs/kubernetes/labs/networkpolicy/README.md

 ## Cleanup

-If you want to reuse your k3d cluster, you can delete all the exercise resources:
+**If** you want to reuse your k3d cluster, you can delete all the exercise resources:

 ```
-kubectl delte ns apod
+kubectl delete ns apod

 kubectl delete all,netpol -A -l kubernetes.courselabs.co=network-policy
 ```

-Or if you want to delete this cluster and switch back to your old one:
+**Or** if you want to delete this cluster and switch back to your old one:

 ```
 k3d cluster delete labs-netpol